See Smart Energy at work.

 Smart Energy renewable natural gas projects

-Smart Energy has purchased renewable thermal certificates (RTCs) from the Wasatch Resource Recovery Facility in Utah that captures and refines the emissions from decomposing food waste.
+Smart Energy has purchased renewable thermal certificates (RTCs) from a landfill in Utah that captures and refines the emissions from decomposing food waste.
 RTCs are retired on participants’ behalf.

 Renewable natural gas is derived from biogas, which is produced from decomposing organic waste from landfills, agricultural and forestry waste and wastewater from treatment facilities, that has been captured and cleaned for the pipeline.